In my previous articles, I have shown you;

 Easy To use Dashboard- It will only take you a short while to get accustomed to the Media.net dashboard.

 Unlimited Websites for one account- Your other websites will still need to be approved but with the help of your account manager, it should be a smooth process.

 Payment options- Payment can be made via Paypal or a bank wire transfer, and the minimum payout is $100.

 If you are just starting out with your blog, I would recommend you first try out media.net instead of Google Adsense.
-The reason is because google’s policies are a bit tough and you might get frustrated thinking your blog is not up to par.
+The reason is that Google’s policies are a bit tough and you might get frustrated thinking your blog is not up to par.

 That is not to say that media.net’s qualification is automatic.
 There is still a vetting process.

 If your preferred route is to make money as an Affiliate – which pays much more than you would earn from displaying Ads – then you might want to check out the Wealthy Affiliate course here.
 Regardless of if you already have a blog or not, the course will guide you into a proven successful path of running a successful online business through your blog.

 Have you previously applied for any of the above contextual Ad companies? please share your experience in the comment box.

 Or if you have any questions, leave them below and I will get back to them.